Artists in schools program grants

 The artist enriches the arts experiences of the school community through interactions with themselves and their work.

-The artist must be recognised as a practicing professional with expertise and credibility in their art form.
+The artist must be recognised as a practising professional with expertise and credibility in their art form.

 They must also have good interpersonal, organisational, communication and facilitation skills.